Dover High School (Ohio)

-Dover High School is a public high school in Dover, Ohio United States, and is the only secondary school in the Dover City Schools district.
-Athletic teams compete as the Dover Crimson Tornadoes in the Ohio High School Athletic Association as a member of the East Central Ohio League and Ohio Valley Athletic Conference.
-The school colors are crimson and gray.
-The DHS Alma Mater was composed by L. H. Alexander.
+Dover High School is a public high school in Dover, Ohio, United States, and is the only secondary school in the Dover City School District.
+Athletic teams compete as the Dover Crimson Tornadoes in the Ohio High School Athletic Association as a member of the Ohio Cardinal Conference.

+History

 Dover's first school house was constructed in 1827 in a forested area on the south side of 4th Street, near the cemetery.
 There was a separate segregated school on W. Front Street until 1917, at which time Dover's school system became fully integrated.
+The DHS Alma Mater was composed by L. H. Alexander.

 On May 17, 2018, the city of Dover broke ground for a new $46.2 million school building.
 The new facility will be built on the site of the current high school on N. Walnut Street.
 The oldest portions of the school will be demolished, including the 1915 wing and the 1940 section.
+A time capsule from 1915 contained in the old school cornerstone was recovered in 2019 and preserved for the new building.

 Athletics

-Dover High School has a longstanding football rivalry with nearby New Philadelphia High School, having played 117 times since 1896.
-Dover currently leads the series 57–51–9.
+Dover High School has a longstanding football rivalry with nearby New Philadelphia High School, having played 120 times since 1896.
 Dover fields eighteen varsity teams in the Ohio Valley Athletic Conference.